 - 3.1 Quantock Education Trust encourage an environment in which colleagues can, if they want, have open conversations about the menopause.
 We expect everyone to be supportive of colleagues who may be affected by the menopause in the workplace. - 3.2 Anyone affected by the menopause is encouraged to speak to their manager or HR department about their symptoms and the support they may need to reduce the difficulties the menopause can cause them at work.
+Family members who are impacted or supporting someone going through the menopause are also encouraged to contact their manager for guidance and support.
 Early notification, where possible, will also help managers to determine the best course of action to support an individual's needs. - 3.3 It is important to note that transgender colleagues may also be impacted by the menopause and Trust is committed to providing appropriate support to anyone affected. - 3.4 While many who go through the menopause will be able to carry on their working lives as normal, we recognise that others may benefit from adjustments to their working conditions to mitigate the impact of menopausal symptoms on their work.
 If you believe that you would benefit from adjustments or other support, you should speak to your line manager in the first instance. - 3.5 Experiencing menopausal symptoms can be a sensitive and personal matter and as such, some individual's may not wish to discuss with their manager initially.
 In these circumstances, please speak in confidence to the HR department or a trusted colleague instead. - 3.6 Each situation will be dealt with on a case by case basis and support could take the form of: - 3.6.1 Flexible working: the Trust recognises that difficulty sleeping is a common symptom of the menopause.
 To reflect this, as well as the impact of other common symptoms, we aim to facilitate flexible working wherever possible.
-Requests for flexible working could include asking for: - a change to the pattern of hours worked;
+Requests for flexible working could include asking for:

+- a change to the pattern of hours worked;

-- permission to perform work from home; or - a reduction in working hours.
+- permission to perform work from home; or

+- a reduction in working hours.